ctrung/refcard/java-concurrency.md

 Best practices :
 - Do not pool virtual threads : pooling virtual threads is an error by design.
 To limit shared resource access, use semaphore instead of pooling.
-- Use virtual threads if code is blocking often for a long time (benchmark is recommanded)
+- Use virtual threads if code is blocking often for a long time (run benchmarks to compare virtual threads vs platform threads)

 Usage
 ```java